SIXwishlist/raspberry-pi-fusion/README.md

 - JavaScript enabled in the browser

 ## Installation:

+#### Important Note
+Pi Fusion is installed into the path /var/www/html/fusion.
+You can not change the directory, it is hard-coded at time.

 ### Automatic Installation (recommended)
 You can install Pi Fusion automatically with an installation script on your Raspberry Pi.
 You must create an SSH connection and log in as a user pi.
 An active Internet connection must also be available.
 Then type the following command on the console:
 ```